Kinepo/CI-Polito/Quixo/README.md

-My work on the Quixo game with Paul raphael and Alexandre
+work on the Quixo game with Paul raphael, Salma and Alexandre